Top local movers for Boston to Minneapolis moves

 - Minneapolis’s population is about 37% less than Boston.

-- Minneapolis's public transportation has a score of 8 out of 10 versus Boston's higher score of 9.
+- Minneapolis’s public transportation score of 8 out of 10 is lower than Boston’s score of 9.

 - Minneapolis is less walkable than Boston with a score of 71 out of 100 vs Boston’s 98 out of 100.

-- Both Minneapolis and Boston have the same bike-friendliness score of 86 out of 100, meaning Minneapolis is about as safe for cyclists as Boston.
-Typically, cities that have scores of 20 or higher are seen as reasonably safe, though the higher the score, the more safely accessible a city is for bicycling.
+- Both Minneapolis and Boston have similar bike-friendliness scores (86 vs 83), meaning Minneapolis is about as safe for cyclists as Boston.
+Typically, cities with scores of 20 or higher are seen as reasonably safe, though higher scores mean better cycling accessibility.

 - Minneapolis’s crime rate is higher than Boston with a score of 56.06 compared to Boston’s 39.88.
 This means that Minneapolis neighborhoods are safer than 56.06% of all U.S. neighborhoods, and Boston neighborhoods are safer than 39.88%.